manifold-systems/manifold/docs/articles/graphql.md

 # New Life

 An API for APIs.
 That's essentially what GraphQL is.
-In hindsight it's the obvious solution to maintenance and performance problems troubling service providers -- a declarative language to enable service consumers to precisely structure the information they need.
+In hindsight it's the obvious remedy to maintenance and performance ailments plaguing service providers -- a declarative language enabling service consumers to precisely structure the information they need.
 And, importantly, to do it all type-safely.

-Here I've demonstrated how you can use Manifold to seamlessly tap into GraphQL type-safely from Java.
-At last Java has potential for flexibility at a level normally reserved for dynamic languages such as JavaScript.
-Unlike dynamic languages, however, the flexibility offered by Manifold exists statically when and where you need it most: while you're writing code!
-This enables IDEs such as IntelliJ IDEA to perform efficient, deterministic analysis on the type information Manifold provides.
+As more service providers embrace GraphQL pressures mount for a solid Java solution particularly on the client.
+Here I've demonstrated how the GraphQL Manifold reaches beyond expectations to provide truly seamless, type-safe GraphQL access from Java.
+Indeed, the metaprogramming wizardry within Manifold results in a developer experience normally reserved for dynamic languages such as Javascript.
+Even better, the flexibility offered by Manifold exists _statically_ when and where you need it most: while you're writing code in your IDE!
 As a consequence GraphQL feels light, connected, and approachable.

 I'm hopeful to have piqued your interest and that you'll dig a little deeper into the [GraphQL Manifold](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-graphql).
 Thanks for reading!